 CPAC QUALIFICATIONS DO NOT EXPIRE!
-They do however become stale dated.
+They are however linked to your membership.

-It is recommended that Companies using or accepting the CPAC certificates consider these documents as current evidence of qualification for a period of 1 year after the publication of a new standard.
+It is recommended that Companies using or accepting the CPAC certificates consider these documents as current evidence of qualification for a period of 1 year after the publication of a new standard and within the certificate validity date.

 The current standard is the: